-Even when she was growing up in the small town of Dakota Dunes, South Dakota, UNL law student graduate Katie Moore was determined to become a lawyer.
+Even when she was growing up in the small town of Dakota Dunes, South Dakota, Nebraska law student graduate Katie Moore was determined to become a lawyer.

 "The only careers I’ve ever considered in my life were ‘flight attendant’ and ‘lawyer,'” Katie said.
 “When I was five I thought I wanted to be a flight attendant.
 But once I was in high school, my decision to become a lawyer never shifted.”